 6.1.
 Designees and Alternates

-Each Signatory shall designate, by written notice to the program coordination leadCo-Chairs, one representative to serve on the Executive Committee.
+Each Signatory shall designate, by written notice to the Co-Chairs, one representative to serve on the Executive Committee.
 Each Signatory, by written notice to the Co-Chairs, may appoint one or more alternates to act as its representative in the absence of its regular Executive Committee representative.
 The Co-Chairs shall keep an updated list of all representatives and alternates.

 6.2.
 Responsibilities

-The Executive Committee provides Collaborative Program direction, policies, and activities, and ensures that the Collaborative Program uses the best available science and utilizes an adaptive management framework.
+The Executive Committee provides Collaborative Program direction, priorities, and activities and ensures that the Collaborative Program uses the best available science and utilizes an adaptive management framework.
 Specific responsibilities of the Executive Committee include, but are not limited to:

 Program Planning – Sets Collaborative Program policies and priorities.
-Supports the development and implementation of a Long-Term Plan.

-Governance – Reviews and votes on Collaborative Program Signatory applications.
+Develops and supports implementation of a Long-Term Plan.
+Facilitates Signatory coordination of actions within the Collaborative Program Area.overnance – Reviews and votes on Collaborative Program Signatory applications.
 Updates By-Laws.
 Establishes, oversees, and terminates committees and Ad Hoc Groups as necessary.

 Fiscal Responsibilities – Develops multi-year recommendations for Collaborative Program activities, as identified in the Long-Term Plan.
 Coordinates with the Fiscal Planning Committee on funding requests.

-Communications – management alternatives, and communicates those recommendations to the appropriate entities.
+Communications – Supports information-sharing and development of management alternatives, and dissemination of Collaborative Program products and findings.
 Engages with others in the community, including commissions, non-Signatory agencies, Pueblos and Tribes, legislative bodies, and interest groups, to communicate the goals, objectives, and actions of the Collaborative Program and address the concerns and requests of these entities.

 6.3.
 Officers